MethodsAndPractices/vsteam/.docs/Get-VSTeamPickList.md

 Regions String False     North, South, East, West, Central
 ```

-When specifying one or more PickLists by name or GUID, the values in the list are shown.
+When specifying one or more PickList by name or by GUID, the values in the list are shown.

 ### Example 3